comorment/containers/INSTALL.md

 Functionally, the Docker image is equivalent to the Singularity container, but note that syntax for mounting volumes and invoking commands may differ.
 Please refer to [docs.docker.com](https://docs.docker.com) for more information.

+> [!NOTE]
-> [!NOTE] Note that the provided Docker image may not support all CPUs, and may not be able to run on all systems via CPU virtualization.
+> Note that the provided Docker image may not support all CPUs, and may not be able to run on all systems via CPU virtualization.
-> An option may be to build the Docker image on the host machine (e.g., M1/M2/M3 Macs, older Intel CPUs), as:
+> An option may be to build the Docker image on the host machine directly (e.g., M1/M2/M3 Macs, PCs with older Intel CPUs), as:
 >
 >```bash
 >docker build --platform=linux/amd64 -t ghcr.io/comorment/<image> -f dockerfiles/<image>/Dockerfile .